cg-tuwien/ppsurf_modeling/README.md

 ## Setup

+You may use this [Google Colab notebook](https://colab.research.google.com/drive/1558rCsz7N1L7xsmnbaI6TX8XGUwLQwBP?usp=sharing) instead of a local setup.
+The free T4 runtime is sufficient but rather slow with approx. 30 min per epoch.

 We tested the following setup:
 - Windows 10/11 (Linux should work as well)
 - Python 3.12 or Python 3.11.9